 Fluid therapy is given in a wide range of cases.
 From routine surgeries to emergency and critical patients, geriatric patients, sick dehydrated cases (acute vomiting/diarrhoea) and, most commonly, chronic renal failure patients.
 Once we have an intravenous catheter placed, it allows easy access for not only fluid therapy but, in critical cases, for lifesaving medications to be administered with ease.

-All our fluid drips are connected to an infusion pump to allow precise control over flow rate and total amount delivered.
+All our fluid drips are connected to an infusion pump to allow precise control over the flow rate and the amount delivered.

 A micro-chip is a tiny computer chip (approximately the size of a grain of rice) which is programmed with an identification number encapsulated within a biocompatible material.
 The microchip is implanted using a hypodermic needle just under the skin to allow permanent identification of your pet.
 The procedure only takes a few minutes but the information the chip holds is recorded for the lifetime of your pet!